-We offer German translation services to clients from a variety of industries: from athletic equipment vendors to the oil industry, our professional translators have experience in a range of businesses and fields.
+We offer translations from and into German to clients from a variety of industries: from athletic equipment vendors to the oil industry, our professional translators have experience in a range of businesses and fields.
 Our translators work exclusively into their mother tongue, and we employ only qualified translators to provide high quality services to our customers.
-As a provider of German translation services, we continue to meet the needs of all our clients, from solicitors and hospital managers to retailers in need of professional German translation services.
+As a provider of German translations, we continue to meet the needs of all our clients, from solicitors and hospital managers to retailers in need of professional translation services.
 We also comply with industry standards when selecting our translators for projects and jobs.
 This ensures both timely and professional services for all our customers.

 With us, clients are guaranteed: